ashutoshachary/Genpact_Project/README.md

 Browse to the directory where you installed Tomcat and click Finish.
 3. Create MySQL Database
 Open MySQL Workbench.
-Create a new schema named chattingapp.
+Create a new schema named social_db.
 Execute the following SQL to create the necessary tables: sql
 Copy code